-- (1) As the chart above shows, KSRTC is just about able to meet its direct operational expenses including fuel, spares and maintenance and direct wages in most years (except in 2013-14 when just before the elections, fares were reduced) - (2).
+(1)As the chart above shows, KSRTC is just about able to meet its and fuel, spares expenses including operational direct maintenance and direct wages in most years (except in 2013-14 when just before the elections, fares were reduced)

+- (2).
 KSRTC had a large pension liability and has been unable to meet it from its small surplus in most years.
 The situation was aggravated since 2009-10, when losses due to increasing pension liability ballooned and were not funded by the government.
 As these deficits became larger every year, the borrowings from banks on onerous conditions also increased.
 This increased the losses every year as external borrowings and interest costs ballooned.
 Currently, all KSRTC's resources are pulled to meet the salaries and other essential expenses like fuel.
 Based on the final accounts (provisional) for 2015-16, we figured out that KSRTC's annual operational surplus is just around Rs.
 30 crores which is insufficient for a month's payment of half the salaries.
-A representative picture of the trap that KSRTC has found itself in can be given using the figures from the aforementioned financial year.
-(These figures are approximated and rounded off.)

-- a) Total revenue = Rs.
+A representative picture of the trap that KSRTC has found itself in can be given using the figures from year.
+(These are figures aforementioned financial approximated and rounded off.) - a) Total revenue = Rs.
 1,800 crores - b) Fuel expenses (on cash & carry basis) = Rs.
 950 crores - c) Revenues apportioned to the escrow accounts of lenders = Rs.
 500 crores - d) Expenses on spares for repairs = Rs.
 150 crores - e) Other miscellaneous expenses = Rs.
 170 crores - f) Balance with the Management [a-(b+c+d+e)] = Rs.
 30 crores